luloxi/PunkSociety/README.md

 - **Direct Messaging system** for artists and collectors
 - Ability to **make your own group/community**
 - **Educational Content**: Make an interactive way to step-by-step user onboarding flow, and/or video material explaining the use of the platform, especially for artists or collectors who may be unfamiliar with Web3 concepts, NFT minting, and/or royalties to improve user adoption.

+### Music player

+- **Tip for artists**: Enable or require tipping with tokens, and if you don’t have $ to pay, you can watch an ad as payment (i.e: for every 6 songs, 1 ad that gets distributed among the 6 artists reproduced for free).

 # Completed product description